 Other exotic processes are at work in the universe to make this daunting measurement even more challenging.
 The principal one is the scattering of light by dust particles in the galaxy that have been aligned by magnetic fields; the light is polarized and twisted in a way that emulates the curling effects of inflation.
 In 2009, the European Space Agency, with NASA as a partner, launched the Planck satellite to study the CMBR.
 The first papers from Planck substantially refined the values of key cosmological parameters.
 In the course of studying the cosmic light, it unavoidably encountered emission from dust grains.
 Writing in the latest issue of Physical Review Letters, CfA astronomers K.D.
 Alexander, C.A.
 Bischoff, I. Buder, J. Connors, C. Dvorkin, K.S.
 Karkare, J. Kovac, S. Richter, and C.L.
 Wong joined over one hundred colleagues in reporting their analysis of the galactic dust contribution to the curled CMBR signature using data from both South Pole and Planck experiments.

 The scientists conclude that the previously reported curl signal is genuine, but almost certainly due to galactic dust, whose effect turned out to be considerably stronger than had been previously expected, swamping the cosmological signal.
 The new paper provides much more sensitive limits to cosmological effects, however, and notes that several next-generation experiments at the South Pole and elsewhere are continuing to probe even more deeply.
-In the next few years, they predict, substantial progress towards finding the faint traces of inflation will be made, and the improved results used to refine the details of cosmic inflation.
+In the next few years, they predict, substantial progress toward finding the faint traces of inflation will be made, and the improved results used to refine the details of cosmic inflation.